artisdom/jong/README.md

 if the data does not exist, it creates it if the data already exists, it updates it.
 Thus for existing handled Feeds, the date of the last handling is still in the database

+By default, the database and csv file, will be looked up into the current directory

 ## Running Jong

 It runs in 2 steps.